Botox For Teeth Grinding?

 Botox injections have been successful in what they were intended to do which is to reduce wrinkles and fine lines in the face.

-It has also been successful in short term relief of teeth grinding habits because after injections, you are unable to bite down with the same force as usual.
+It has also been successful in short term relief of teeth grinding habits, because after injections, you are unable to bite down with the same force as usual.

-Use In the Dental Industry
+Use of Botox In the Dental Industry

 Why use Botox for teeth grinding?

 Some dentists have used Botox injections as treatment for teeth grinding (bruxism).
 The injections were meant to reduce symptoms of bruxism, not to cure it.
-The chewing muscles on the jaw are known as masseter muscles.
+The chewing muscles on the jaw are known as the masseter muscles.
 Botox injections reduce the size of these muscles which makes it hard for you to bite with the same force you had before, hence teeth grinding is prevented.
-The injections worked on those who used them which explains why dentists continued administering this treatment.
+The injections worked on those who used them, which explains why dentists continued administering this treatment.

 Botox For Teeth Grinding: Not Such a Good Idea After All